zyenapz/zyenapz/README.md

 </p>

 ## Summary
-- 🐍 I love using Python and pygame
+- 🐍 I use Python for general programming most of the time.
+- 🎮 I use Pygame for developing video games.
 - 📚 I'm a Computer Science student studying in the Philippines
 - 💪 Hobbies: programming, reading, making pixel art, and playing video games